devvbadger/himjco/README.md

 - 🌱 I’m currently learning: Java and Html
 - 💞️ I’m looking to collaborate on: Developing a website......
 - 📫 How to reach me: Reach me at my discord @badger05169
-- ⚡ Fun fact: I hate programming sm!
+- ⚡ Fun fact: I want sleep

 <!---
 hmmbadger/hmmbadger is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.